content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetName

+`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

+SetName sets Name field to given value.

+### GetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`

+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

+### GetPulpCreatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreatedOk() (*time.Time, bool)`

+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpCreated(v time.Time)`

+SetPulpCreated sets PulpCreated field to given value.

+### HasPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpCreated() bool`

+HasPulpCreated returns a boolean if a field has been set.

+### GetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

+GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

+### GetVersionsHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

+GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

+SetVersionsHref sets VersionsHref field to given value.

+### HasVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

+HasVersionsHref returns a boolean if a field has been set.

 ### GetRetainRepoVersions

 `func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`